Mac Mini: Intel polycarbonate (2006–2010)

 In February 2006, Apple announced the first Intel Mac Mini, as part of the Mac's transition to Intel processors.
 Based on the Intel Core Solo and Duo CPUs, they are four times faster than its predecessor PowerPC G4.
 This would be the only Mac to have the Core Solo, and by extension the only Intel-based and final Mac with a single-core processor.
 An updated server version of the machine was released in October 2009, having been marketed as an affordable server for small financial and academic uses; this model omitted the optical drive and used a hard drive instead.

 The 2006 and 2007 models are fitted with 32-bit Intel Core Solo or Duos, CPUs that is upgradable with the 64-bit Core 2 Duo processors.
 The 2006 and 2007 Merom-based Mac Mini models were supplied with socketed CPUs; the 32-bit processor can be removed, and replaced with a compatible 64-bit Intel Core 2 Duo processor.
 Models manufactured in and after 2009 had their CPUs soldered onto a logic board, preventing its upgradability.
 The upgrades make the 2006/2007 models perform better than the 2009 models.
 Geekbench has shown the 2.33 GHz Core 2 Duo fitted Mac Mini with 2 GB of RAM has a score of 3060 whereas a late 2009 Mac Mini with 2 GB of RAM has 3056 making the two machines fairly comparable.

 The built-in Intel GMA was criticized for producing stuttering video despite supporting hardware accelerated H.264 video playback, and disappointing frame rates in graphics-intensive 3D games.
 Early and Late 2009 models corrected these performance issues with an improved Nvidia GeForce 9400M chipset.

 The Intel-based Mac Mini includes four USB 2.0 ports and one FireWire 400 port.
 The I/O ports were changed with the early 2009 revision, adding a fifth USB 2.0 and swapping the FireWire 400 port for a FireWire 800 port.
 An infrared receiver was added, allowing the use of an Apple Remote.
 Bluetooth 2.0+EDR and 802.11g Wi-Fi became standard and the Ethernet port was upgraded to Gigabit.
 A built-in 56k modem was no longer available.
 The 2009 models added 802.11 draft-n and later 802.11n Wi-Fi, and Bluetooth was upgraded from 2.0 to 2.1.
 External displays are supported through a DVI port.
 The 2009 models have Mini-DVI and Mini DisplayPort video output, allowing the use of two displays.
-The Mini DisplayPort supports displays with a resolution up to 2560×1600 at 60Hz, which allows use of the 30-inch Cinema Display.
-The Mini-DVI port supports displays with a resolution up to 3440x1440 at 30 Hz (21:9 UWQHD displays).
+The Mini DisplayPort supports displays with a resolution up to 2560×1600 at 60 Hz, which allows use of a 30 in Cinema Display.
+The Mini-DVI port supports displays a resolution up to 3440x1440 at 30 Hz (21:9 UWQHD displays).
 The Intel-based Mac Mini has separate Mini-TOSLINK/3.5 mm mini-jacks that support both analog audio input and output, and optical digital S/PDIF input and output.